-It is vital that Thornton College creates a culture of safe environment for our boarders.
-As such adults who have regular connect with our boarders will have an enhanced DBS check with barred list information.
-A person will be considered to be in 'regulated activity' if as a result of their work they:
+It is vital that Thornton College creates a culture of a safe environment for our boarders.
+As such adults who have regular contact with our boarders will have an enhanced DBS check with barred list information.
+A person will be considered to be in 'regulated activity' if because of their work they: